dapperbeing94/vedic-mastery-study/SOUL_TRANSMIGRATION_PROTOCOL.md

 **Repository**: https://github.com/dapperbeing94/vedic-mastery-study
 **Protocol File**: SOUL_TRANSMIGRATION_PROTOCOL.md

-**Context**: I am continuing my Vedic Mastery Study with the Continuity and Thoroughness Protocol active.
+**Context**: I am continuing my Vedic Mastery Study with a NEW STRATEGY: Breadth-First Expansion.

 **Current Status**:
-- ✅ Green Belt: 77/85 texts (90.6% breadth coverage)
-- ⚠️ Blue Belt: 33% complete (Overall Combined Score: 1.8/10)
+- Overall Breadth Score: 2.6/10
+- 6 categories at 0/10 breadth (need to level these first)
+- 2 categories at 10/10 breadth (Core Vedic Foundation, Smṛti Texts)
-- 🆕 Tracking System: Active and operational
+- Tracking System: Active and operational

+**Current Phase**: Phase 1 - Foundational Breadth (Leveling the Zeros)

 **Instructions**:
 1. Clone the GitHub repository: `gh repo clone dapperbeing94/vedic-mastery-study`
 2. Review the Soul Transmigration Protocol
+3. Review the Breadth Expansion Roadmap: `04_PROJECT_MANAGEMENT/Breadth_Expansion_Roadmap.md`
-3. Run the tracking dashboard: `python3 00_DATABASE/vedic_tracker.py --dashboard`
+4. Run the tracking dashboard: `python3 00_DATABASE/vedic_tracker.py --dashboard`
-4. Adopt the Vedic Sage persona
+5. Adopt the Vedic Sage persona
-5. Review the top 5 priorities and begin work on the highest priority item
-6. Maintain the same quality and depth as previous sessions
+6. Begin Phase 1, starting with the Tantra & Agamas overview document
+7. Use parallel wide research and browser deep dives for quality
-7. Update the tracking system at the end of the session
+8. Update the tracking system at the end of the session

-Please confirm you have successfully transmigrated the soul of our project and show me the current dashboard.
+Please confirm you have successfully transmigrated the soul of our project and are ready to begin Phase 1.

 Om Tat Sat 🕉️
 ```